project8/psyllid/documentation/api.rst

-..server-api-label:
+.. _api-label:

 ##########
-Server API
+API
 ##########

-The server communicates with `dripline-standard <https://github.com/project8/dripline>`_ AMQP messages.
+Users interact with Psyllid using with `Dripline-standard <https://github.com/project8/dripline>`_ requests.

-The API documentation below is organized by message type.
+The API documentation below is organized into requests that are part of the Dripline standard, and those that are Psyllid-specific.
+They are further divided by request type: RUN, GET, SET, and CMD.

 The routing key should consist of the server queue name, followed by the Routing Key Specifier (RKS): `[queue].[RKS]`.

-For each message type, the API includes the allowed RKS, Payload options, and contents of the Reply Payload.
+For each request type, the API includes the allowed RKS, Payload options, and contents of the Reply Payload.

 Dripline API